pmcgleenon/ddsketchy/README.md

 ## Serialization Support

-dd-sketchy supports optional serialization via [serde](https://serde.rs/). **Serialization is disabled by default** to keep the library dependency-free.
+ddsketchy supports optional serialization via [serde](https://serde.rs/). **Serialization is disabled by default** to keep the library dependency-free.
 To enable it, add the `serde` feature:

 ```toml
 [dependencies]